top of page

 What can I expect from my experience?

 The Crete Retreat is not simply a training retreat.
 It is equally, if not moreso, a personal experience where the conditions and practices set the environment for an inner healing journey.
-The retreat begins with 5 days of TaoTouch Chi Kung Incubation Practices, a combination of classical Taoist and ancient Greek internal philosophy and functional practices.
-From here, we then dive into the hands-on Chi Nei Tsang training, with internal Chi Kung woven in throughout the month as well.
+The retreat begins with 5 days of TaoTouch Extraordinary Chi Kung, an introduction to classical Taoist health philosophy and functional practices drawn from martial arts.
+From here, we then dive into the hands-on Chi Nei Tsang training, with internal Chi Kung woven in throughout the month as well, including Biology of Consciousness, Fusion and Dreaming Chi Kung.

 Are there prerequistes?